christophergandrud/d3Network/index.md

 <iframe src='img/FlareTree.html' height=695.5 width=721></iframe>

-Mouse over the nodes to enlarge the label.
+Mouse over the nodes to enlarge the labels.

 <h3 id="TreeDataSt">Data structure</h3>

-Creating data in the proper structure for `d3Tree` can be a bit tedious.
-You need to create a hierarchical list with one root node and a number of children.
-All nodes need to be labeled as `name` and all `children` need to be a lists.
+Data for `d3Tree` needs to be in a hierarchical list with one root node and a number of children.
+All nodes need to be labeled as `name` and all `children` need to be further lists of `name`d nodes.
 Maybe the best way to understand this is to look at a simple example.
 The following `CanadaPC` object is a list where the root is Canada.
 The first level of child nodes are the provinces and territories.
-These have further children which are capitals/principle cities of each provice/territory:
+These have further children which are capitals/principle cities of each province/territory:

 ```r